Manhattan

 Hours: Daily 10:00 AM - 5:00 PM

 Museum of the City of New York - An institution dedicated to the history and future of NYC, offering free admission to everyone every Wednesday.
+NYPL Culture Pass also has free or cheap offers.
+IDNYC has one year membership.

 Address: 1220 5th Ave, New York, NY 10029